alex-mahabir-glean/insurance-claims-intelligence-awsagentshackathon/README.md

 **That's it!** ☕ The script will:
 - ✅ Deploy all AWS infrastructure (API Gateway, Lambda, DynamoDB)
 - ✅ Load sample data (4 claims, 3 reviewers)
-- ✅ Deploy AI agents to Bedrock AgentCore
+- ✅ Deploy AI agents to Bedrock AgentCore (built with Strands SDK)
 - ✅ Configure all integrations
 - ✅ Update HTML files with your API URLs